Name/Title

 Fingal Enger was featured in as the "Goose River Giant" in an article written by Erling Rolfsrud in the fall edition of the 1971 North Dakota Horizons, a quarterly magazine.
 This article was reproduced in the 30 December 1971 issue of the Hatton Free Press newspaper (available online at ndarchives.historyarchives.online/home by searching for the Hatton Free Press newspaper and then for the name: Fingal Enger).

-This Enger family history folder also includes a Traill County History document briefly describing the life of one of Final and Gjertrud's sons, Carl Enger (see below).Acquisition
+This Enger family history folder at the Plummer House Museum includes an Enger Family Book available for viewing.
+The folder also includes a Traill County History document briefly describing the life of one of Final and Gjertrud's sons, Carl Enger (see below).Acquisition

 Accession